 Assistive technology is becoming more prominent in today's society as the world evolves and changes and our need for technology to assist us in our daily lives increases.

-Assistive technology is defined as “any item, piece of equipment or product system whether acquired commercially off the shelf, modified, or customized that is used to increase or improve functional capabilities of individuals with disabilities” (States Act, as cited in Cook & Hussey, 1995).
+disabilities” (States Act, as cited in Cook & Hussey, 1995).
 I perceive Assistive Technology as any form of technology which has been adapted to help increase participation in activities.
 These may include wheelchairs, communication devices such as iPads, adaptive cutlery, walkers and the list goes on!

 Although there are many forms of Assistive Technology one particular item that I have become rather intrigued about is powered wheelchairs!
 During our recent Assistive Technology lecture with Dave Speden from Kimi Ora school, a school for children with high needs, in Wellington we were introduced to power chairs and given an insight into how important these are for children in particular.